SubhaMoneesh/upload-1/README.md

 image of hero div should remain as it is.

-main items should have min-width 0f 280px and max-width of 380px.
+main items should have min-width 0f 280px and max-width of 380px, and left and risht 10px margin.